Tagoloan, Misamis Oriental: Demographics

 In the 2020 census, the population of Tagoloan, Misamis Oriental, was 80,319 people, with a density of sigfig 80,319/117.73.

 Religion

-Majority or about 80% of the people in Tagoloan are Roman Catholic.
+Majority or about 80% of the people in Tagoloan are Roman Catholic Christians.
 The Church of Nuestra Señora de la Candelaria, also known as the Tagoloan Church, is situated beside St. Mary's Academy of Tagoloan and fronting Tagoloan Plaza.
 The current parish priest is Rev. Fr.
 Enerio Tacastacas and his assistant vicar is Rev. Fr.
 Vincente Cervantes.
 The image commemorates the Presentation of Jesus at the Temple.
-Its feast is on 2 February.
+Its feast is on February 2.

+Ethnicities and languages

+Like the rest of Misamis Oriental, Higaonons are among Tagoloan's native ethnolinguistic inhabitants.
+The majority of the municipality's residents, however, speak Cebuano as its main language, brought by Visayan settlers from Cebu, Bohol, Siquijor and Negros Oriental.
+Being bordered by Cagayan de Oro from its west, Tagoloan has becoming urbanized due to the massive influx of migrants from Luzon and other parts of Visayas, with many of whom had already settled in Cagayan de Oro had soon found its new home in the municipality since postwar or early 1950's, making Higaonons a minority in their own homeland but resulting from local population growth and the expansion of nearby Cagayan de Oro.
+These newcomers consisted of Bicolanos, Hiligaynons, Ilocanos, Kapampangans and Tagalogs seeking new and better life and various economic opportunities in Tagoloan had assimilated to and intermarried with the local population, both native Higaonons and earlier Visayan settlers alike.
+Alongside Cebuano, Tagalog and English are also spoken and used in business and government affairs.
+Other languages spoken varyingly include the indigenous Higaonon, as well as Bicolano, Hiligaynon, Ilocano and Kapampangan.

 Economy

 Crops

 Agriculture plays a major role in Tagoloan's economy especially towards supporting agri-industrialization.
 But because of its industrialization and urbanization, Tagoloan's agriculture land areas have been permanently diminished.

 During the last five years, a sizeable agricultural area was virtually unproductive due to encroachment of industries in prime tillable land.

 The major agricultural crops in the area are corn, coconut, mango, peanut, rice, banana, and papaya.